Chearun/vehicleDetection/README.md

 ![Variable window Heat Map vehicle][variableWindowsHeatMapImage]

-#### 9. Identifying line pixels and fitting polynomial
+#### 9. Video pipeline

-Finally the same pipeline is applied to the video together with line detection and here is video with lines and vehicles detected:
+Finally the same pipeline is applied to the video together with line detection.
+To reduce the number of false positives heat map is summed over 40 frames and threshold is applied this value.
+Next only labels which were detected over 40 frames ale displayed.
+Here is video with lines and vehicles detected:

 ![Final video][finalVideo]